 When you overpay your credit card, you’re essentially pre-paying for your future expenses.
 The easiest thing to do is to just continue using the credit card.
 All of your future purchases will be applied towards the negative balance you’ve built up.
 Once your balance is back to the point where you owe money again, you can continue making payments as usual.

 Even though you sent the money to the card issuer, the money is still technically yours.
 While overpaying a card isn’t common, it also isn’t as uncommon as you would think.
 Most credit card companies will be happy to refund you the overpaid amount by sending you a check.
 All you have to do is contact the company by phone or e-mail and request a check for the balance.

-The reason that this is not recommended, other than the fact that it takes six months to get the refund, is that there’s no guarantee you’ll get the money back.
+The reason this is not recommended, other than the fact that it takes six months to get the refund, is there’s no guarantee you’ll get the money back.
 The card company will try to refund you, but if you’ve moved or something prevents them from contacting you, you won’t get the refund.